Read about our award winning Coronavirus (COVID-19) cover included on all policies here

 How is my Insurance Premium Calculated?

-Your insurance premium is calculated on several factors including where you're travelling to, how long you're going for, how long in advance you purchase your policy, who you are travelling with, any medical conditions and what activities you'll do on holiday.
+Your insurance premium is calculated on several factors including where you're travelling to, how long you're going for, how long in advance you purchase your policy, who you are travelling with, and what activities you'll do on holiday.
 We've created a handy document which you can see by clicking here which explains why we consider these factors.
 It also explains what external factors cause insurance premiums to increase on an annual basis and how we insure our policies offer fair value.

 Can I travel against Foreign, Commonwealth & Development Office (FCDO) travel advice?